ionic-enterprise/tutorials-and-demos-react/demos/auth-playground/README.md

 # Auth Playground

+> [!TIP]
+> This app is part of a mono-repo containing other demos but can also be [built on its own](../../README.md#build-a-stand-alone-project).

-This application highlights the use of the Ionic Enterprise <a href="https://ionic.io/docs/auth-connect" target="_blank">Auth Connect</a> and <a href="https://ionic.io/docs/identity-vault/" target="_blank">Identity Vault</a> products in an React application.
+This application highlights the use of the Ionic Enterprise [Auth Connect](https://ionic.io/docs/auth-connect) and [Identity Vault](https://ionic.io/docs/identity-vault/) products in an React application.
 The application runs on both Android and iOS.
 In addition, it will also run in a web browser, allowing developers to remain in the more comfortable and productive web-based development environments while working on the application.
 However, since the web does not have a secure biometrically locked key storage mechanism, the full potential of Identity Vault is only accessible through the native platforms.

-This application uses <a href="https://capacitorjs.com/docs" target="_blank">Capacitor</a> to provide the native layer.
+This application uses [Capacitor](https://capacitorjs.com/docs) to provide the native layer.
 This is the preferred technology to use for the native layer and the Customer Success team highly suggests using it over Cordova.
 However, Identity Vault and Auth Connect can both be used with either technology.

-The purpose of this application is to show the use of much of the `Vault` and `Device` APIs of Identity Vault as well as how Identity Vault and Auth Connect work together to provide a secure authentication solution.
+The purpose of this application is to show the use of much of the [Vault](https://ionic.io/docs/identity-vault/classes/vault) and [Device](https://ionic.io/docs/identity-vault/classes/device) APIs of Identity Vault as well as how Identity Vault and Auth Connect work together to provide a secure authentication solution.

-> [!NOTE]
+> [!CAUTION]
 > This app may or may not work on an emulator.
 When working with biometrics it is highly suggested that you test only on actual devices and skip the emulators.

 ## Significant Architecture

-> [!TIP]
-> This app is part of a mono-repo containing other demos but can also be [built on its own](../../README.md#build-a-stand-alone-project).

 ### Session Storage

 #### Identity Vault Implementation

-Located in `src/utils/session-storage/session-vault.ts`, this module initializes a `Vault` that the demo uses to store session data within.
+Located in `src/utils/session-storage/session-vault.ts`, this module initializes a [Vault](https://ionic.io/docs/identity-vault/classes/vault) that the demo uses to store session data.

 When being used in a production application, this area would typically do the following: